Calculate How a Refinance Will Work

 Calculate Your Original Loan

-You may already know what your monthly payment is and how much you still owe.
-But you also need to know how much of each payment goes toward your interest cost, and how much you reduce your loan balance every month.
-To figure this out, use an amortization table, which you can get from a variety of sources.
+You already know what your monthly payment is and how much you still owe.
+But you also need to know how much of each payment goes toward your interest cost, and how much of each payment reduces your loan balance every month.
+To get those numbers, use an amortization table, which you can get from several places.
 In addition to the Google Sheet above, you can use Excel to calculate amortization, an online calculator, or any other spreadsheet software.

-This example shows how to calculate your refinancing options using Sheets or Excel, but the process is the same with other amortization tables.
+This example shows how to calculate your refinancing options using Google Sheets or Excel, but the process is the same with any amortization table.

 Assume the following loan details: